-- Do include a writing sample of the first 25 pages of your manuscript (or the closest chapter break) in the body of the email below your query letter.
+Do include a writing sample of the first 25 pages of your manuscript (fiction) or your proposal with sample chapter (nonfiction) in the body of the email below your query letter.

-- Do proofread carefully and double-space your writing sample.
+Do proofread carefully and double-space your materials if possible.

-- Don’t submit to more than one of us in the same query, or requery another agent here after getting a pass.
+Don’t submit to more than one of us at once, whether in the same query or separate queries, or requery another agent here after getting a pass.
 We share queries with each other frequently, so a no from one is a no from all.

-- Don’t pitch projects or follow up on queries via social media.
+Don’t pitch projects or follow up on queries over the phone or via social media.
 Pitches made via Twitter, Facebook, LinkedIn, etc, will not be considered except as part of a planned pitch event.

 We like our unsolicited queries to be concise, well-written, and well-proofed, and as devoid of gimmicks as possible.
 Here’s what to include: